YakimV/2.4GHz-Keyboard-to-BLE/README.md

 * **Direct Pin:** the 17th row is connected straight to a single spare GPIO on the microcontroller.

 ### How It Works

 The controller sequentially drives each row LOW using the 595 registers and reads the column states through the 165.
-The state of the entire matrix is tracked in a local array, ensuring reliable key press and release events without ghosting or repeating artifacts.
+The state of the entire matrix is tracked in a local array, ensuring reliable key press and release events without repeating artifacts.
 The inputs are then transmitted to a PC or phone using the standard **Bluetooth HID** stack.

+This is currently a **rough prototype rather than a finished product**, but the core concept works and the project definitely has the right to exist.
 Next up: finishing the complete `keyMap` for all special keys, adding a Li-Po/Li-Ion battery with a charging module, and fitting everything neatly back into the original enclosure for a fully autonomous wireless setup.